alexharri/beygla/README.md

 //=> "Helgu Dís Smáradóttur"
 ```

 `applyCase` accepts two parameters: a case and a name (in the nominative case[^nom]).

-The return value is a string with the name declined to the provided case.
+The return value is a string with the name declined to the desired case.

-[^nom]: If the name provided is not in the nominative case, applyCase is likely to yield an unexpected value.
+[^nom]: If the provided name is not in the nominative case, applyCase is likely to yield an unexpected value.

 <h3 id="Cases">
 Cases